Exploratory Laparotomy CPT Code

 Modifiers

-Suppose any unrelated procedure is combined with Exploratory laparotomy CPT(490000).
-Then modifier 59 is appropriate to append with CPT 490000.
+Suppose any unrelated procedure is combined with the CPT code for Exploratory laparotomy.
+Then modifier 59 is appropriate to append with CPT 49000.

-Similarly, when the patient returned to the same physician’s operative room, that was not planned due to some emergency condition like the patient starting abdominal bleeding or severe pain starting during the post-operative period.
-Therefore, modifier 78 will be appropriate.
+Similarly, when the patient returned to the same physician’s operative room, that was not planned due to some emergency condition like the patient starting abdominal bleeding or severe pain starting during the postoperative period.
+In this case, modifier 78 will be appropriate.

 Reimbursement